zengm-games/zengm/README.md

 First, make sure you're using [Node.js](https://nodejs.org/) v6 or higher, older versions probably won't work.
-Then, all of the tooling used in development can be set up by simply installing [yarn](https://yarnpkg.com/) and running
+Then, all of the tooling used in development can be set up by simply installing [Yarn 1](https://classic.yarnpkg.com/) and running

     yarn